Skip to main content

 图示 _描述已自动生成

-In the above example, users establish a generated column on the user_info JSON field and create a B-tree index on this column, enabling fast searches for the zip_code information within the user_info.
+As shown in the figure above, users can create a generated column on the user_info JSON field, and then create a B-tree index on this column, as shown on the right, to achieve fast search of the zip_code information within user_info.

 CREATE INDEX zips ON customers ( (CAST(custinfo->'$.zipcode' AS UNSIGNED ARRAY)) );